Packaging Knowledge for Plastic Bags, Film, Woven & Nonwoven Buyers | PPMEN

 Main packaging material families

 Material names are often used too loosely in quotations.
-Buyers need to ask how the material behaves in the actual use case, not just what the supplier calls it.
+Buyers should ask how the material behaves in the actual use case, not just what the supplier calls it.

 HDPE